novika-lang/novika/README.md

 * Help if you can.
 Poke around.
 There is little docs on the language itself, so explore and infer :)

-## What does it look like?
+## Trying Novika out

-For an example of Novika code, see `hello.nk`, `playground.nk`, as well as Novika files found in `core`, etc. There is documentation there, but it uses some Novika terms which remain undocumented or require clarification (mainly because I'm also just exploring the language, so explaining it will require some time).
-Also, there is a lot of implicit expectations in code (this would be partially resolved later with a dynamic (runtime) type check system), and in docs too.
+For an example of Novika code, go into the `examples/` directory.
+The best example there is `snake.nk`.
+A lot of places are documented , but that documentation uses some Novika terms that require clarification (mainly because I'm also just exploring the language, so explaining it will require some time).
+Plus, there is a lot of implicit expectations in code (this would be partially resolved later with a dynamic (runtime) type check system), and in docs too.

+You can run REPL with

+    novika core repl.nk

 ## Syntax highlighting